Seminko/Ascension-TSM-Data-Sharing-App/README.md

   - When you do a scan, could be partial or full, please do a /reload when you can.
 This will make the game write to the LUA file, get detected by the app and uploaded to the DB.
   - The script checks for changes every 5 minutes.

+BTW, the app runs in command line.
+When you run Ascension TSM Data Sharing App.exe it opens the console and starts working right away, ie there is no install.

 &nbsp;

 > [!WARNING]